Asabeneh/10-days-of-git-and-github/readme.md

 git rm filename1 # Delete one tracked file git mv filename1 filename2 # Delete tracked file(s)
 git mv filename1 foldername/filename1 # Move file to a folder

+git branch # to list branches
+git branch branch-name # to create a branch git checkout branch-name # to checkout to a certain branch git checkout -b branch-name # to create a branch and checkout at the same time git merge branch-name # to merge a branch to the current branch
 ```

 # Day 3

 ## Git repository user interface features

-Familiarize yourself to GitHub account and repository available features.
+Familiarize yourself with your GitHub account and available repository features.
 Git has account setting and repository setting.
 Navigate through the available features.

 Check the available repository features by clicking each buttons.